-The Comprehensive Planning Council (CPC) (a citizens advisory group, which was directed to submit land use recommendations for the Temagami Comprehensive Planning Area) recommended that Narrows Island be designated as a conservation reserve.
+The Comprehensive Planning Council (CPC) (a citizens advisory group, which was directed to submit land use recommendations for the Temagami Comprehensive Planning Area) recommended that this area be designated as a conservation reserve.
 This recommendation, along with others, was submitted in April 1996 and accepted in principle by the government of Ontario in June 1996.
-The decisions on the recommendations were ultimately reflected in the Temagami Land Use Plan.
+The decisions on the recommendations were ultimately reflected in the TLUP.

-Narrows Island was regulated as a conservation reserve on July 19 1997 by Ontario Regulation 259/97.
+Rabbit Lake West was regulated as a conservation reserve on July 19, 1997 by Ontario Regulation 259/97.

-The Narrows Island Conservation Reserve is designated as Management Area 40(a), page 113 in the TLUP.
+The Rabbit Lake West Conservation Reserve is designated as Management Area 9, page 47 in the TLUP.
 By regulation under the Public Lands Act, lands within conservation reserves cannot be used for mining, commercial forest harvest, hydroelectric power development, the extraction of aggregate and peat or other industrial uses.
+Special Management Areas (SMA) 8 - Rabbit Lake/Cassels Lake and 10 - Lorrain Lake, as described in the TLUP, lie adjacent to this conservation reserve.

-Traditional uses within the conservation reserve as noted in the permitted uses table of the TLUP will continue; however, the goal will be to resolve conflicts, between uses and to ensure that identified values are protected.
+Traditional uses within the conservation reserve as noted in the permitted uses table of the TLUP will continue; however, the goal will be to resolve conflicts if they exist between uses and to ensure that identified values are protected.